 Mental Health Resources for Students

-Each of us responds to stress, grief and tragedy differently — at one time or another, we all need help.
+Each of us responds to stress, anxiety and uncertainty differently — at one time or another, we all need help.
 If you are feeling overwhelmed or unsure where to turn, please reach out.

 U of T My Student Support Program (MySSP)